maoweng17/SentimentAnalysis/README.md

 ## Analytic Process Framework
 ### 1. Data Exploration:
-Check the number of records and the length of reviews for each category
+ - Check the number of records and the length of reviews for each category
+ - Use seaborn to visualise data

 ### 2. Feture Engineering - Data Cleaning:
 - remove HTML line break tag: <br />